hospitaljobsin/hospitaljobsin/README.md

 # Future- TODO
+- fix invariant errors that blow up in prod, and also unnecessary double fetches
+- update skeleton UIs (landing page and org list skeletons are outdated)
 - migrate heroui to tailwindcss v4 (https://www.heroui.com/docs/guide/tailwind-v4)
 - ensure members can also create jobs, but they can only view and manage jobs they own.
 - ensure admins can view and edit all jobs, though.